KamoMacena/CHPC-Project-Mapping-Productivity-to-Energy-Ratio/Report.md

+# Description of the OpenFOAM Test Case Used in This Study
+### 1. Simulation Type and Solver Choice

+The selected test case is a **steady-state incompressible flow problem** solved using the `simpleFoam` solver.
+This solver is widely used in engineering CFD applications because it includes:

+- Pressure–velocity coupling (SIMPLE algorithm)
+- Multiple iterative linear solves per timestep
+- Residual-based convergence control
+- Predictable workload patterns

+These characteristics make `simpleFoam` ideal for controlled measurement of runtime, parallel scalability, and energy consumption.

+### 2. Mesh Size and Computational Complexity

+The test mesh contains several hundred thousand to a few million cells, intentionally chosen to ensure:

+- High memory-bandwidth usage
+- Meaningful MPI communication when decomposed
+- Non-trivial solver iteration cost
+- Short enough runtime for repeated experiments

+The mesh size allows the study to capture energy behaviours and scaling characteristics without requiring excessive wall-clock time.

+### 3. Numerical Scheme and Solver Configuration

+All benchmark runs use consistent solver settings to ensure scientific validity:

+- **Pressure Solver:** Preconditioned Conjugate Gradient (PCG)
+- **Velocity Solver:** SmoothSolver or PBiCGStab
+- **Spatial Discretization:** Second-order schemes
+- **Residual Targets:**
+  - Pressure: `1e-6`
+  - Velocity: `1e-5`

+These solver settings ensure each hardware configuration solves the same physical problem under the same numerical constraints.

+### 4. Parallel Decomposition and MPI Behaviour

+Domain decomposition is performed using either the `simple` or `scotch` methods.
+MPI decomposition is an essential part of this study because it strongly influences:

+- Load balancing
+- Inter-process communication volume
+- Cache reuse and memory locality
+- Parallel efficiency

+By varying MPI ranks and mapping strategies, the study captures:

+- The point of diminishing returns in speedup
+- Increased communication overhead at higher core counts
+- Changes in total energy consumption as parallelism increases

+### 5. Why This Test Case Is Appropriate for Productivity-to-Energy Mapping

+This particular OpenFOAM case is ideal for energy analysis because it exhibits the following characteristics:

+### Predictable Iteration Structure
+Each iteration performs nearly identical computational work, allowing direct correlation between:

+- Iteration rate
+- Power draw
+- CPU frequency
+- Convergence behaviour

+###  Memory-Bound Behaviour
+The test case requires significant memory traffic, enabling visible differences in performance when adjusting:

+- DVFS frequency
+- NUMA bindings
+- Core placement and affinity
+- MPI decomposition

+###  Parallel Communication Sensitivity
+MPI overhead increases as more cores are added, revealing:

+- Scaling limits
+- Energy inefficiency at high core counts
+- Trade-offs between performance and total energy

+###  Stable Convergence
+Residual convergence is reliable across all experimental configurations, ensuring that:

+- Comparisons remain scientifically valid
+- Lower-energy settings do not compromise solution accuracy

+This test case provides the necessary depth, stability, and computational demand required to evaluate productivity-to-energy ratios on repurposed HPC systems such as the Lengau Cluster.

 ## Results: Productivity vs. Energy Efficiency

 We tested various fixed CPU clock frequencies to find the optimal balance between computational speed and power draw.